atkrad/wait4x/README.md

 2. **Waiter**: Provides waiting functionality with options like timeout, interval, backoff, etc.
 3. **Context Usage**: All checkers and waiters support context for cancellation and timeouts

 For more detailed examples, see the [examples/pkg](examples/pkg) directory in the repository.
+Each example is in its own directory with a complete, runnable `main.go` file.

 ## Contributing